 He started with a trip to Lusaka to meet the ANC's Executive Committee in March 1990.
 Mandela then visited the ANC President - Oliver Tambo in Sweden but had to end the trip early with the growing unrest within South Africa.
 In May 1990, Mandela headed the ANC delegation, which held talks with South African government representatives at Groote Schuur.

-In June, Mandela embarked on his six-week tour of Europe, the United Kingdom, North America and Africa.
-He received recognition wherever he went.
+He and the State President - FW De Klerk jointly accepted the Unesco Houphouet-Boigny Peace Prize in Paris on 3 February.
+At the same time, the two men attended the World Economic Forum in Davos, Switzerland.
 On 13 April 1992, Mandela called a press conference at which he stated that he and his wife, Winnie, had agreed to separate as a result of differences, which had arisen between them in recent months.

 They met at the end of the month and these bilateral talks resulted in the signing of a Record of Understanding by the two leaders, which enabled negotiations to be resumed.

 In September 1993, Mandela visited America and urged world business leaders to lift economic sanctions on South Africa.
 During the latter half of 1993 and early 1994 Mandela campaigned on behalf of the ANC for the 1994 elections and addressed a large number of rallies and people's forums.